 If that’s not enough space, you can add storage.
 Some cruiser riders opt for the handlebar bag, which lets you carry a small toolkit.
-Dual sport riders often use a tail pack to carry the essentials (Editor ‘Arris was a firm believer in this policy).
+Dual sport riders often use a pack strapped to the tail or even the engine guards to carry the essentials (Editor ‘Arris was a firm believer in this policy).
 A fender bag is a good place to carry tubes and tire irons.

 Many adventure riders, with their bigger toolkits, will opt for a tool tube, often strapped to the front of the skidplate or under the rear fender.
 If none of these options works, you can always get a backpack with built-in tool storage.
 Just make sure you find some way to bring your kit with you – the best toolkit in the world does no good if it’s miles away at home.